Robust subspace recovery by Tyler's M-estimator: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present some numerical experiments on Algorithm~\ref{alg:IRLS}, to obtain the empirical performance of this algorithm.
-We also show that our algorithm outperforms other convex algorithms of robust PCA by a real data set.
+In this section, we run some simulations to investigate the empirical performance of this algorithm.
+We also show that Tyler's M-estimator outperforms other convex algorithms of robust PCA on a real data set.